 Section 1.1.
-This Section shall be known as the Real Property Section of the Maryland State Bar Association (the “Association”).
+Name.
+This Section shall be known as the Real Property Section (the “Section”) of the Maryland State Bar Association (the “Association”).

 Section 1.2.
-The purpose of this Section shall be to bring together, for the furtherance of their mutual interest, members of the Association having a special interest in the law relating to real property, including, but not limited to, laws concerning construction, eminent domain, foreclosure, land development, land records, leasing, real estate financing, title, and zoning, and to further the study, development and improvement in such law.
+Purpose.
+The purpose of this Section shall be to bring together, for the furtherance of their mutual interest, members of the Association having a special interest in the law relating to real property, including, but not limited to, laws concerning eminent domain, foreclosure, land acquisition and development, land records, leasing, real estate financing, common interest ownership communities, title, and zoning, and to further the study, development and improvement in such law.

 Membership and Dues

-Section 2.2. (a) Each member of the Section shall pay to the Section such Section dues as may from time to time be established by the Council and approved by the Board of Governors of the Association (the "Board of Governors").
-Any member of the Section whose dues shall be more than six (6) months past due may, at the option of the Council, cease to be a member of the Section and stricken from the rolls of the Section.
+(a) Each Section Member shall pay to the Section such dues as may from time to time be established by the Council and approved by the Board of Governors of the Association (the "Board of Governors").
+Any Section Member whose dues shall be more than six months past due may, at the option of the Council, cease to be a Section Member and stricken from the rolls of the Section.

 (b) All dues collected shall be deposited in and credited to such accounts as may be established and shall be subject to withdrawal and expenditure only under regulations of the Board of Governors.
 Due accounting of all collections, deposits and withdrawals shall be made at times established by the Section and in accordance with policies of the Association.